-Legislation has been introduced that would recharacterize carried interest as wage income, subject to ordinary income and employment taxes.
-The Carried Interest Fairness Act of 2021 (H.R.
-1068/S. 1598) would undo long-standing partnership law and dramatically change the dynamic of a retail real estate partnership.
+Changes to carried interest would undo long-standing partnership law and dramatically change the dynamic of a retail real estate partnership.

-Despite the narrative spread by some that this tax would impact large hedge fund managers, the burden of the changes to carried interest would disproportionately impact real estate partnerships, which make up nearly half of all partnerships.
-Many of these are small, locally-focused and family-run real estate business.
+Despite the narrative spread by some that this tax would impact large hedge fund managers, the burden of the changes to carried interest would disproportionately impact real estate partnerships, which make up half of all partnerships.
+Many of these are small, locally focused and family-run real estate businesses.
 Further, it would discourage investment in our communities, especially in underserved markets or brownfield sites that come with additional challenges and risks.

-This bill would unfairly penalize entrepreneurs who use equity capital from outside investors and increase reliance on debt.
+Proposals to eliminate carried interest would unfairly penalize entrepreneurs who use equity capital from outside investors and would increase reliance on debt.
 Existing partnerships, including family businesses and LLCs that may have been in existence for decades, would lose their capital gain treatment, potentially devaluing many existing properties.